 Who will be in charge of submitting, correcting, and reviewing outcomes?
-The CE Regional Lead will be responsible for submitting, correcting, and reviewing outcomes as well as helping to train and educate the CE subcommittee.
+The CA Regional Lead will be responsible for submitting, correcting, and reviewing outcomes as well as helping to train and education each county's CA participants.

 How are finalized coordinated assessment outcome reports presented to the community?
 Data is shared during regional Homeless Coalition meetings.
 That data is then posted on our Regional page at ncceh.org